Pliind/nginx-setup/README.md

 Nginx will place itself as an old-time telephone operator between the internet and your own network, simply speaking.
 A request from hass.domain.com will make the operator (nginx) have a look inside its catalogue and find what internal IP it should direct you to, meanwhile keeping the connection encrypted.

-This is my first repo and I'm selfthougt in Linux, so please bear with me.
+This is my first repo and I'm self taught in Linux, so please bear with me.

 1. Prep your NAS.
 - Install Docker from the Package Center